DimaSoroka/documentation/user_guide/reports.rst

 There are 75 Opportunity instances, an the values defined in the *Budget Amount* field of each and every of them will be displayed in the Report.

-Click :kbd:`Edit` to return to the Report settings.
+Click :guilabel:`Edit` to return to the Report settings.
 Let's see, how the report changes, if we apply different Functions to the *Opportunity Budget* field.
 Click |IcEdit| icon and change the column settings.
-(Don't forget to click :kbd:`Save`).
+(Don't forget to click :guilabel:`Save`).

 **Function = Count**